 Contemporary formal shoes for men can diverge a bit from the looks of special occasion footwear most often associated with tuxedos and dinner suits.
 Regardless whether your preference is for a sleeker silhouette or one which is understated and classic, black is almost always the colour of choice.
 Black patent, black leather, black suede are all materials common with men’s formal footwear.

-Find a great selection of derby, formal, dress, special occasion and tuxedo shoes at these retailers:
+Find derby, formal, dress, special occasion and tuxedo shoes at these retailers: